 G6PD deficiency is inherited.
 This means that it is passed down from parent to child.
 When a child has this condition, parents and siblings should also be tested.

-G6PD deficiency affects certain populations more often than others, such as African-Americans, Mediterraneans, and Southeast Asians.
+G6PD deficiency affects certain people more often than others.
+These include African Americans and people from the Mediterranean and Southeast Asia.
 It is also more common in males than females.

-Certain “triggers” make symptoms more likely to develop.
-These include:
+Certain things make symptoms more likely to develop.
+These are called triggers.
+They include:

 Exposure to certain chemicals (such as naphthalene, found in mothballs)